lsst-sitcom/sitcomtn-025/index.rst

    2. A set of requirements to augment, clarify, or remove ambiguity that may occur from looking only at the use-cases.

-      - This is not a formal and all-encompassing LSE requirements document.
+      - This is not a formal and all-encompassing LSE-type requirements document.

 Like the use-cases, the requirement deliverables have been separated into two different categories, those which are focused on tooling and procedures for on-the-fly analysis and image visualization.
 The two categories are quite separate in nature yet not completely independent.